 - ZONE2 and ZONE3: Routes any audio/video source to other listening/viewing rooms in your home.
 The chosen Source can be either the same or different from the Source selected in other paths.
 ZONE2 and ZONE3 each have outputs for a TV monitor and 2-channel audio.
-To listen to a Source that doesn't have L/R Analog Audio-In connected, you must 'copy' it from MAIN (see section 5.2.1). - RECORD: Allows you to record audio/video sources independently of what is selected in other paths.
+To listen to a Source that does not have Analog Audio-In connection, you must 'copy' it from MAIN (see section 5.2.1). - RECORD: Allows you to record audio/video sources independently of what is selected in other paths.
 Composite and S-Video, and fixed-level analog audio outputs are available for your tape recorder and VCR.
 In addition, there are two configurable coaxial digital outputs: DIGITAL1 can be set to output the audio of any digital Source, or convert an analog Source to digital (must be set to Anlg-DSP in the Setup).
 DIGITAL2 can be set to output the same signal as DIGITAL1, or any of the Sources set to Digital.
 See sections 7.4.5 and 7.4.7 for an explanation on how to set input and output formats.
-As with Zones 2 and 3, RECORD has output only when L/R Analog Audio-In is connected, or when MAIN is 'copied' (see section 5.2.1).
+As with ZONE2 and ZONE3, RECORD only operates with an analog input or by 'copying' MAIN (see section 5.2.1).

-The Statement D1 automatically returns to MAIN a few seconds after an adjustment is made in ZONE2, ZONE3, RECORD, or HEADPHONE\.
+The AVM 20 automatically returns to MAIN a few seconds after an adjustment is made in ZONE2, ZONE3, RECORD, or HEADPHONE.
 This is designed to prevent accidents.
-Say, for example, someone enters the MAIN room and turns up the volume - if the Statement D1 stayed in ZONE2, then the volume would increase in ZONE2, not MAIN.
+Say, for example, someone enters the MAIN room and turns up the volume - if the AVM 20 stayed in ZONE2, then the volume would increase in ZONE2, not MAIN.
 Since the person adjusting the volume doesn't hear any change, chances are he or she would just keep turning it up and wonder what's wrong, until something potentially 'bad' happens in ZONE2.
 If you've seen "The Party" and remember the hilarious scene where Peter Sellers messes with the console, you probably understand.
 The timeout setting can be changed in the Setup (see section 7.4.10).

-\ Except when MAIN is off or HEADPHONE is set to 'Mute' the MAIN speakers (see section 7.4.8).
+Except when MAIN is off or HEADPHONE is set to 'Mute' the MAIN speakers (see section 7.4.8).